THE MEANING OF HUMAN-COMPUTER INTERACTION

 along the present text.

-to the class "missed appointment", made equivalent to a "missed
+"missed appointment", made equivalent to a "missed payment of

-payment of invoice" that, however, is framed in a historically grounded
+invoice" that, however, is framed in a historically grounded system of

-system of enforced national (and international?) law.
-In terms of philosophy of
+enforced national (and international?) law.
+In terms of philosophy of science,

-science, the problem of coding can only be the problem of "class
+the problem of coding can only be the problem of "class assignment"

-assignment" as part of the "teleology of measurement" presented
+as part of the "teleology of measurement" presented by C.W.

-by C.W.
 Churchman in Prediction and Optimal Decision (chap.
+5, pp.

-enters into the design of the kind of computer systems we are referring to.
-In
+into the design of the kind of computer systems we are referring to.
+In broader

-broader philosophical terms the coarse statement on "the extent to which
+philosophical terms the coarse statement on "the extent to which coding

-coding conventions match the underlying structure of the data" portrays
+conventions match the underlying structure of the data" portrays the question

 the real world.
 In this sense the whole matter of HCI reverts to the